 How to Teach Online – Should I Work for a Company or for Myself?By Chris Rush

 Before you even think about teaching online for a company or for yourself, you need to make sure you’re qualified!
 The good news is that you don’t need a lot of experience or a specialized degree.
 However, you do need to get TEFL/TESOL certified.
-A certificate of at least 100 hours is accepted all over the world in both online and physical schools.
-Additionally, a certification that specializes in teaching online meets minimum requirements for most jobs.
+A general certificate of at least 120 hours is accepted all over the world in both online and physical schools, so start there.

-Yet, if you want to be as competitive as possible, especially when advertising your services via an online marketplace or when launching your own tutoring business, having Specialized Certification in Teaching English Online will help you stand out in this growing field.
+And, if you want to be as competitive as possible as an online English teacher, especially when advertising your services via a teacher marketplace or when launching your own tutoring business, having Specialized Certification in Teaching English Online will help you stand out in this growing field.
 You can even complete the new Bridge Practicum in Teaching English Online to gain familiarity with a real virtual teaching platform and build your confidence as an online teacher.
 The Practicum includes the option to record your practice teaching sessions so that you can share your video demos with future employers or use it the demos to further market your skills!